 numeric element called est (or additionally se and df if

-you had originally specified rbmi::method_bayes() or rbmi::method_approxbayes())
+you had originally specified the method_bayes() or method_approxbayes() functions from the rbmi package)

 i.e.: